 Chiang Mai, the “Rose of the North” is an idyllic countryside, is brimming with culture and wildlife sanctuaries where you will get closer than you ever thought.
 Without further ado, here is my list of things to do in Chiang Mai:

-Mae Sa Elephant Camp homes to the largest assembly elephants in the north of Thailand.
-You can try a lesson of the mahout training course if you feel compelled to learn more deeply into the elephant’s nature.
+Chiang Mai is home to the largest assembly elephants in the north of Thailand.
+You can try a lesson about the mahout training course if you feel compelled to learn more deeply into the elephant’s nature.
 The trip will let you know all about the animal’s biology health requirements, body language together with basic take care of the elephant.

 On weekends, Chiang Mai “walking street” is worth to find better handicrafts, artsy items, and souvenirs.
 It begins from the late afternoon and runs through to about 23.00.pm.
 Travel to Thailand without taking part in the Night market means that you surely miss one of the best things to do in Chiang Mai.